 When it comes to payroll administration, however, each company has its own set of issues.

-According to a latest survey, the biggest payroll challenges that institutions face include disclosure of taxable compensation to local payroll, tax payment duties, yearly information, with nearly 35 % indicating that retaining the exactness of withholding analyses for frequent or alternative pay is a major concern.
+According to the latest survey, the biggest payroll challenges that institutions face include disclosure of taxable compensation to local payroll, tax payment duties, and yearly information, with nearly 35 % indicating that retaining the exactness of withholding analyses for frequent or alternative pay is a major concern.